-Advanced Trainees will have in-depth knowledge of the epidemiological concepts and statistical methods listed.
-Trainees should be able to describe the underlying rationale, the indications for using one study design or statistical method over another, the strengths and weaknesses of different
+Advanced Trainees will have in-depth knowledge of the topics listed under each clinical sciences heading.

+For the statistical and epidemiological concepts listed, trainees should be able to describe the underlying rationale, the indications for using one test or method over another, and the calculations required to generate descriptive statistics.

-- Epidemiology in terms of disease frequency and burden, including measures and causation - Grant proposals and applications, and process of peer review of research for publication - Identification of population sub-groups, according to: - ade >> - " disability - " ethnicity, race, culture - " gender identity and gender expression - " regional and rural settings - " sexual preference - " socioeconomic status - " those with exposure to violence, abuse and neglect - Indigenous data sovereignty and shared access to data and information at a regional level - Key demographic indicators by region, and trend - Key health statistics by region and population group, and trend - Key social and economic indicators by region, and trend - Measures of deprivation and socioeconomic status - Needs of children and families from special and/or priority populations: - Aboriginal and Torres Strait Islander and Māori and Pacific Islander peoples - children in out-of-home care care and protection system such as, >> - o children in out of home care - gateway clinics - homeless youth (children/youth on the street) - juvenile justice - LGBTQIA+ - living in Regional or rural areas - refugee, asylum seeker, and migrants - socioeconomically disadvantaged ie those with social determination of health - those with intellectual or physical disabilities - Organisational responses to serious adverse events: - liability issues " - mediation principles - root cause analysis " - sources of professional advice - Provide a local, national, and global approach to child health within priority populations, such as the ability to understand child health at a population level - Qualitative and quantitative data, and its collection along with statistical analysis - Research methods, data analysis tools, and quality improvement methodology - Screening programs: - " clinical and performance indicators - " clinical audit - " disease and hazard surveillance systems - Sources of health information and their quality, including for specific population sub-groups - Studies and their design including ethics, impact of power, limitations, and power.
+- · Child health screening and surveillance

+- Clinical and performance indicators

+- Difference between service monitoring, evaluation, and research

+- Epidemiology in terms of disease frequency and burden, including measures and causation

+- Identification of population sub-groups, according to:

+- " age

+- " disability

+- " ethnicity, race, culture

+- " gender identity and gender expression

+- " regional and rural settings

+- " sexual preference

+- " socioeconomic status

+- " those with exposure to violence, abuse and neglect

+- Indigenous data sovereignty and shared access to data and information at a regional level

+- · Key demographic indicators by region, and trend

+- · Key health statistics by region and population group, and trend

+- Key social and economic indicators by region, and trend

+- Needs of children and families from special and/or priority populations:

+- " Aboriginal and Torres Strait Islander peoples

+- " children in out-of-home care care and protection system such as,

+- o children in out of home care

+- gateway clinics

+- o homeless youth (children/youth on the street)

+- o juvenile justice

+- " LGBTQIA+

+- " living in Regional or rural areas

+- " Māori and Pacific Island peoples

+- " refugee, asylum seeker, and migrants

+- " social determinants of health

+- " socioeconomically disadvantaged

+- " those with intellectual or physical disabilities

+- Organisational responses to serious adverse events:

+- " liability issues

+- " mediation principles

+- " root cause analysis

+- " sources of professional advice

+- Qualitative and quantitative data, and its collection along with statistical analysis

+- Research methods, data analysis tools, and quality improvement methodology

+- Screening programs:

+- " clinical and performance indicators

+- " clinical audit

+- " disease and hazard surveillance systems

+- Studies and their design including ethics, impact of power, limitations, and power.